KHPA Bulletin March 2004

 lane, so take care, and don’t try to drive down it.

-Phil Whitelaw informed us that Culdrose Airday was July 14th, and said he would organisethe loan of the simulator for a hang gliding and paragliding display.
+· Phil Whitelaw informed us that Culdrose Airday was July 14th, and said he would organise

-Mark Butler said he was organizing a trip to Olu Deniz for 17th May.
-Places were limited, soanyone interested should contact him.
+· Mark Butler said he was organizing a trip to Olu Deniz for 17th May.
+Places were limited, so

-Steve Edwards asked about Alan’s meeting at Perranporth re parking.
-There was muchdiscussion over whether to stir things up, or leave the arrangements as they are.
+discussion over whether to stir things up, or leave the arrangements as they are.
 It was agreed

 that we should still call in to reception as a courtesy, and to find out whether we need parking